 Religious Studies majors and minors are encouraged to take RELG 1320, World Religions to satisfy three hours of their General Education World Cultural Traditions requirement.

-Students who major in religious studies and who demonstrate exceptional ability may request or may be invited to enter the undergraduate scholars program.
+Students who major in religious studies and who demonstrate exceptional ability may request or may be invited to enter the religious studies honors program.
 In addition to or as one of the courses required for a major in the area, the student must

 1. Complete RELG 4300 Religious Studies Honors Tutorial;

 2. Maintain a minimum 3.25 GPA overall and a 3.5 GPA in the major;